 Save our Curlew

 This is a joint partnership project with the Upper Clun and Clee Hill Community Wildlife Groups.
-The project aims to improve Curlew breeding success in the Upper Clun and Clee hills area, through action on the ground: finding nests and putting electric fences round them to protect the eggs from predation and agricultural activities, then fitting radio tags to chicks as soon as they hatch, and track them to find out how they use the landscape, and what happens to them.
-70+ volunteers from the two community wildlife groups will help with sightings and surveys.
-Understanding the reasons for low levels of chick survival is the key to an effective local and national conservation plan.
+The project aims to improve Curlew breeding success in the Upper Clun and Clee hills area, through action on the ground.
+70+ volunteers from the two community wildlife groups will helped with sightings and surveys.

 Harvesting Meadow Plant Seed for Sward Enhancement